kkeeth/ja-greetings/README.md

 ## Usage

-Please add the following to `package.json`.
+If you install locally, please add the following to `package.json`.

 ```
 …
   "scripts": {